 - Rules are to be consistently applied across the school and where sanctions and punishments are exercised, they should be proportionate to the misdemeanour, in line with the school’s Behaviour Management Policy.

-- Good behaviour around school is to be acknowledged and rewarded at the discretion of staff, who will judge appropriately.
+- Good behaviour around the school is to be acknowledged and rewarded at the discretion of staff, who will judge appropriately.

 - At St Michael’s Church of England High School, we want to foster a community and collective ethos amongst all members of the school and promote values of caring, empathy, teamwork and coordination.